pillsilly/recursive-unzipper/README.md

 ```
 $ recursive-unzipper -h
 Usage: recursive-unzipper [global options]

+Arguments:
+  file                                The first argument is treated as the Path of target file.
+(Legacy way is through the option "-f")

 Options:
-  -V, --version                       Print the version number
+  -V, --version                       output the version number
   -f --file [file]                    Path of the file to be extract

-  -ds --dest [destination directory]  The destination directory where file will be extracted; if not specified, a same name directory will be created aside of the zip file in order to store the outputs.
+  -ds --dest [destination directory]  The destination directory where file will be extracted; if not specified, a same name directory will be
+                                      created aside of the zip file as the "destination directory"
   -bail --bail [bail]                 If true then it won't continue when error is captured (default: false)

-  -m --map [map]                      If you are certain about specific type of files were compressed by any of the supported algorithm, e.g, jar can be
+  -m --map [map]                      If you are certain about specific type of files were compressed by any of the supported algorithm, e.g,
-                                      extracted by zip algorithm; you can then acknowledge recursive-unzipper by passing this flag: e.g --map "jar|zip"
+                                      jar can be extracted by zip algorithm; you can then acknowledge recursive-unzipper by passing this flag:
+                                      e.g --map "jar|zip"

-  -h, --help                          Display help for command
+  -h, --help                          display help for command

 ```

 ## Supported formats